-Though Suffield Veterinary Hospital has been in existence for decades, our facility underwent major renovations and and major addition back in 2002.
+Though Suffield Veterinary Hospital has been in existence for decades, our facility underwent major renovations and a major addition back in 2002.

 CLIENT WALKING AREA

 If you arrive at Suffield Veterinary Hospital with a beloved pooch, feel free to allow them a minute or two to "destress" from the car ride by walking them on the lawn next to our client parking lot.

 After entering the hospital, please check in at the front desk.
 If you're bringing a new pet to see us, please bring copies of your pet's records so we can scan them into our Electronic Medical Record system.

 After checking in, take a load off and relax in our waiting room before we're all set to take care of your pet.

 If it's a nice day our, or if your pet seems stressed out waiting with other pets, feel free to take a seat on one of the benches in front of the hospital.

 Our hospital has four exam rooms, all designed keep you and your pet comfortable.

 We have some of the most state-of-the-art laboratory equipment allowing us to run many different types of tests so that we are quickly able to ensure that your pet is truly healthy, and diagnose what's wrong if it seems that they aren't.